syuchan1005/MCPluginDebugger/README.md

     <p>

 1. Open your Eclipse. and open `Help -> Install New Software...`
-2. type `https://syuchan1005.github.io/MCPluginDebuggerforEclipse` in `Work with: `Box.
+2. input `https://syuchan1005.github.io/MCPluginDebuggerforEclipse` in `Work with: `Box.
 3. open `Debug` and check `MCPluginDebuggerforEclipse`.
 4. click `Next >` two times, check `I accept....`.
 5. click `Finish` and restart it!.